jankaltoun/lamstagram-workshop/Guide/Guide.md

 - `isLiked(post: Post) -> Bool` - to find whether a post is liked
 - `toggle(post: Post)` - to like and unlike a post

 The liking/unliking happens in our `PostView`.
-Let's first create the button.

-First add the `@EnvironmentObject` property and call it `likedPostsStore`.
+First, add the `@EnvironmentObject` property and call it `likedPostsStore`.

 Now wrap the **heart** image in a button and make its action to call the `toggle` function on the store you just added.